Caraguatay, Paraguay

-Caraguatay (/es/), Guaraní: Karaguatay) is a distrito and town located in the Vapor Cué region of the Cordillera Department in Paraguay.
+Caraguatay (/es/, Guaraní: Karaguatay) is a distrito and town located in the Vapor Cué region of the Cordillera Department in Paraguay.
 The livelihood of most citizens includes farming, fishing, and local trading.

 Climate

 The climate in this department is mild and dry.
-The average temperature is 22 °C, in summer reaches 39 °C and in winter drops to 3 °C.
+The average temperature is 22 °C. Summer temperatures reach 39 °C and in winter drops to 3 °C.

 Demography

-Caraguatay had a population of 11,568, including 6,045 men and 5,523 women, at the 2002 census.
+The 2002 census recorded a population of 11,568, including 6,045 men and 5,523 women, at Caraguatay.

 Many of its inhabitants traveled to the United States to work, and send remittances to their families.
 Building work in the city shows the great investment that this income provided.

 History

 A Spanish family Franco founded the city on 24 September 1770, during the governorate of Carlos Morphi, on the banks of Yhaguy River.
-This locality was previously called Puesto Mbocajaty and included the areas of Iriarte, Ybyraity and Yeguarizo.
+This locality was previously called Puesto Mbocajaty and included the areas of Iriarte, Ybyraity, and Yeguarizo.

 It is one of the oldest localities of the country.
 It possesses a beautiful colonial architecture, with well-cared-for gardens and streets.

 Economy

 Employment is focused on agriculture and cattle.
-Many of its people have gone to work in other countries, specially the United States, and the receiving of remittances is the greatest city income.
+Many of its people have gone to work in other countries, especially the United States, and the remittances provide the greatest city income.